TheFes/cheapest-energy-hours/README.md

 In case you are able to reduce your energy bill by using this macro, please consider to buy me a cup of coffee ☕

+# What does it do?
+Installing this macro will not create any entities in Home Assistant.
+It will only provide you with a custom template which can be used in Jinja templating to create template sensors or template binary sesnors yourself.
+In documentation you will find more information on how to do this, and some examples of real life configurations.

 # How to install
 You need to have Home Assistant 2023.11 or higher installed to use this custom template.

 This custom template is compatible with [HACS](https://hacs.xyz/), which means that you can easily download and manage updates for it.
-Custom templates are currently only available in HACS when you enable experimental features.
-Make sure to enable it in the HACS settings, which you can access from Settings > [Devices & Services](https://my.home-assistant.io/create-link/?redirect=integrations) > HACS.
-When experimental features are enabled you click the button below to add it to your HACS installation, [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=TheFes&repository=cheapest-energy-hours&category=template)
+Custom templates are available for download in HACS 2.0 and up, and on earlier versions in case experimental features are enabled.
+When you are on HACS 2.0 or higher or experimental features are enabled you can click the button below to add it to your HACS installation:
+[![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=TheFes&repository=cheapest-energy-hours&category=template)

 For a manual install you can copy the contents of `cheapest_energy_hours.jinja` to a jinja file in your `custom_templates` folder.
 Run the `homeassistant.reload_custom_templates` service call to load the file.